The defense

 2

-- You are placed just before the declarer.
+- You are seated immediately before declarer.

 Declarer’s hand :